aladasic/aladasic.github.io/content/post/us-election/index.md

 ---

 I decided to pick up again on some of my old habits.
-This time, though, it will have a twist though: I'll share here some of my most recent work, readings, music or films I have enjoyed.
+This time, it will have a twist though: I'll share here some of my most recent work, readings, music or films I have enjoyed.
 Perhaps this will be of interest to some.
 Mostly, this will be of help to me for organizing thoughts and keeping track of my journey.

 ## Election Results